Indonesia International Institute for Life Sciences

-Indonesia International Institute for Life Sciences also known as i3L (in Indonesia: Institut Bio Scientia Indonesia), is a private university in Indonesia.
+i3L University formerly known as Indonesia International Institute for Life Sciences (in Indonesia: link Institut Bio Scientia Indonesia), is a private university in Indonesia.
 The main campus of the university is at Jakarta.
 The campus was established with collaboration of Karolinska Institute and Swedish University of Agricultural Sciences.

-The university has two faculties; School of Life Sciences, and School of Business (also known as i3L School of Business or iSB).
-First established for seven bachelor's degree program, it has currently expand to delivers ten bachelor's degree programs (six in School of Life Sciences and four in School of Business), one pathway program in Business, and one master's degree program.
+The university has two faculties; School of Health and Life Sciences (SHLS), and School of Business Management (SBM).
+It has currently expanded to delivers seven bachelor's degree programs (five in School of Life Sciences and two in School of Business), one master's degree program, and one professional program.

 Academic Faculties

 The university has two faculties to support both research and teaching activities.